tianocore/edk2/PrmPkg/Readme.md

 In the `PrmPkg` implementation, the Platform GUID is automatically derived from the PLATFORM_GUID in the DSC file of the package being built.

+### Build Output

+Like a typical EDK II package, the PrmPkg binary build output can be found in the Build directory in the edk2 workspace.
+The organization in that directory follows the same layout as other EDK II packages.

+For example, that path to PRM module sample binaries for a DEBUG VS2017 X64 build is: \
+``edk2/Build/Prm/DEBUG_VS2017/X64/PrmPkg/Samples``

 ## Overview

 At a high-level, PRM can be viewed from three levels of granularity:

-1. PRM interface - Encompassing the entirety of firmware functionalities and data provided to OS runtime.
+1. `PRM interface` - Encompassing the entirety of firmware functionalities and data provided to OS runtime.
 Most information is provided through ACPI tables to be agnostic to a UEFI implementation.
-2. PRM module - An independently updatable package of PRM handlers.
+2. `PRM module` - An independently updatable package of PRM handlers.
 The PRM interface will be composed of multiple PRM modules.
 This requirement allows for the separation of OEM and IHV PRM code, each of which can be serviced independently.
-3. PRM handler - The implementation/callback of a single PRM functionality as identified by a GUID.
+3. `PRM handler` - The implementation/callback of a single PRM functionality as identified by a GUID.

 ## Firmware Design

 The firmware has three key generic drivers to support PRM:

-1. A PRM Loader driver - Functionality is split across three phases:
+1. A `PRM Loader driver` - Functionality is split across three phases:
    1. Discover - Find all PRM modules in the firmware image made available by the platform firmware author.
       * This phase includes verifying authenticity/integrity of the image, the image executable type, the export table is present and the PRM Export Module Descriptor is present and valid.